How Art Academies are Using 3D printing Technology for Restoration and Preservation of Classical Art Master Pieces

 In Michelangelo’s time, sculpting was considered the noblest of all art forms.
-When he said “I saw the angel in the marble and carved until I set him free,” he was practicing the highest form of editing.
-In essence, he chiseled away at the unnecessary external in pursuit of the truth and beauty within.
+When he said, “I saw the angel in the marble and carved until I set him free,” he was practicing the highest form of editing.
+He chiseled away at the unnecessary external in pursuit of the truth and beauty within.
 Fast forward 500 years and time has taken its toll on some angels.
 Worldwide restoration and preservation efforts of these world heritage sites and treasures are in full force, many turning to 3D printing technology.

 Although restoration is a field dedicated to preserving the past, the modern sculptors at the Scuola di Alta Formazione (SAF) of the Istituto Superiore per la Conservazione ed il Restauro (ISCR) are always looking for new tools and innovations to help facilitate their restoration work.
 Here, students learn hands-on techniques working with murals, plaster, sculptures, and paintings.
 The Institute is the leader of restoration interventions on masterpieces of Italian heritage.
 The wall paintings of the Etruscan tombs of Tarquinia, Giotto in Assisi, and the bronze statues of Marcus Aurelius in Rome, the Tower of Pisa, and the tables of Antonio Vivarini have all been carefully restored and preserved by them.